Skip to main content

 The vendor providing the wearable or the wellness platform would be acting as a business associate to your health plan, bound by the same privacy and security obligations.

 A different scenario unfolds when your employer offers a wellness program directly, separate from its group health plan.
 Most employers are not considered covered entities under HIPAA.
-Consequently, the collected by your wearable in such a program is not automatically classified as PHI and does not fall under HIPAA’s direct protection.
+Consequently, the health data collected by your wearable in such a program is not automatically classified as PHI and does not fall under HIPAA’s direct protection.

 This distinction is the critical first step in understanding the protections afforded to your personal biological data.
 The source and structure of the program dictate the regulatory framework that applies.